aayars/py-noisemaker/docs/index.rst

     pip install git+https://github.com/aayars/py-noisemaker

-`Install TensorFlow`_ in the virtualenv, using ``pip``.
+The above `pip` command also installs tensorflow for CPU.
+If you are set up with cuda/cudnn and prefer tensorflow-gpu, `Install TensorFlow`_ with the virtualenv activated:

 .. code-block:: bash

-    # Hopefully there is a wheel available for your platform.
+    pip uninstall tensorflow

-    pip install tensorflow  # or tensorflow-gpu, if you're all set up with cuda/cudnn
+    pip install tensorflow-gpu

 Upgrading
 ^^^^^^^^^